 In 2010, Dr. Ethan Russo, a prominent neurologist, published his findings in the British Journal of Pharmacology.
 Dr. Russo studied the far-reaching effects of combining various compounds to produce the Entourage Effect.
 Different combinations include;

 - Individual– Allowing the terpene to product effects on its own.
 For instance, the terpene Myrcene helps to better allow chemical absorption by reducing resistance in the blood/brain barrier;

 - Combined with Other Terpenes- Using a combination of terpenes that produce similar effects to increase effectiveness.
-For example, some combine Pinene, Myrcene, and Caryophyllene with the belief that this combination effectively combats anxiety;
+For example, some combine Pinene, Myrcene, and Caryophyllene with the belief that this combination effectively combats stress;

-- Combined with Other Cannabinoids- Directly combining terpenes with other parts of the cannabis plant such as CBD or CBD can create desired effects.
+- Combined with Other Cannabinoids- Directly combining terpenes with other partners of the cannabis plant such as CBD or CBD can create desired effects.
 For instance, combining the cannabinoid CBG with Linalool and Limonene may be an effective treatment against resistant staph infections such as MRSA

 The Benefits of the Entourage Effect and a Call for Additional Research